AvinashDalvi89/internetkatta-hashnode/cl890pe850368v6nve5uacd7h.md

 ### What I felt after meeting India team

 This was a great time to meet my own India community team and the experience was amazing.
 This is like my family who help everyone to grow and lift their barrier to go out of the box.
-Everyone was amazing Partha, Rohini, Riddhima, Toshal, Amandeep, Rahul, Atul, Abhishek, Srushit, Deepali, Rajat, Jones, Vivek, Neethu, Dheeraj, Jayesh, Jeevan, Abhilash, Dijeesh, Sandeep, Nipun, Sabarinath, Sridevi, Illan, Gaurav, Dhaval, Aditya, Faizal, Ankit and our neighbouring country AWS UG leaders Bikas, Barsha, Tisha.
+Everyone was amazing Parth, Rohini, Bhuvana, Ridhima, Toshal, Amandeep, Rahul, Atul, Abhishek, Srushit, Deepali, Rajat, Jones, Vivek, Neethu, Dheeraj, Jayesh, Jeevan, Abhilash, Dijeesh, Sandeep, Nipun, Sabarinath, Sridevi, Illan, Gaurav, Dhaval, Aditya, Faizal, Ankit and our neighbouring country AWS UG leaders Bikas, Barsha, Tisha, Manoj, Sumama.
 We discussed many ideas, communities initiatives.

 Thanks to everyone who was part of this summit.
 I never forget single moment of this summit.
 For me as first comer it was best experience ever.